nasa/nos3/docs/wiki/Scenario_Rapid_Tumbling.md

 ## Outline

 First, we would run a script (or launch NOS3) with some conditions to create/cause a rapid tumbling problem.
+This could be done in NOS3 by one of two ways:
+ * To launch NOS3 with the spacecraft rapidly tumbling, we would adjust some parameters in the spacecraft config file to give the spacecraft a tip-off angular velocity.
+ * To launch NOS3 and spin up the spacecraft excessively, we would launch normally and then use the simulator backdoor commands (`SIM_CMD_BUS`) to command one or more of the reaction wheels to spin uncontrolled.

 ### Determining the Problem